 Laying down on your back in the supine position is typically not recommended by medical professionals.
 When you rest face up, gravity pulls down on your airway, tongue, and soft palate which could block your air passages, exacerbating breathing issues.
 Using a soft foam wedge, firm sleep apnea pillows, bed riser, or recliner at night could help open up your throat and gain access to better airflow while you’re unconscious.

 Post-nasal drip can significantly impair one’s ability to gain a good night’s sleep, but using an inclined bed could improve your condition.
 Adjustable beds are fantastic but expensive; if these happen to cost more than your budget, you could create an incline yourself by putting books under your headboard to create a subtle slope.
 This elevation should help open up your airway and let you recline in comfort.

 Sleep disturbance resulting from trouble breathing is a common issue for those afflicted with chronic obstructive pulmonary disease (COPD).
-According to the Lung Health Institute, the best way to keep airways open is to avoid laying down.
+According to the Center for Respiratory Health, the best way to keep airways open is to avoid laying down.

 However, sitting upright isn’t often comfortable for sleepers.
 Individuals could try to ease this issue by resting at a slight incline, as this helps to keep air passageways open so you can get some rest.

 Gastroesophageal reflux disease (GERD) is a digestive issue that affects the ring of muscle between your esophagus and your stomach.
 GERD can often cause heartburn or acid indigestion, and if this flares up at night, it could be challenging to get some shut-eye.